openstax/ce-styles/README.md

   - **Note:** You can run `./scripts/fetch-book --all` to fetch all the books
 1. run `./scripts/bake-book statistics`

-There are 2 major parts to cooking a book (_listed above_).
+There are 2 major parts to baking a book (_listed above_).
 You will first need to get the single-file HTML from the server (`fetch-book`) and then convert the single-file HTML locally into the "baked" book via `bake-book`.
 Once you have done the first part, you can run `./scripts/bake-book statistics` to your :heart:'s content!

 ## Add a New Book to the config